Anastasiia1015/weather_app/README.md

-# Weather Web Appliccation Project
+# Weather Web Application Project

 This is a web application project that displays weather information for you.